 For the purpose of fighting a foreclosure, the most important provision of these laws is that you may, for some types of loans and some types of violations, be able to retroactively cancel or rescind your loan.
 This is referred to as the right to an extended rescission.

 Both laws require a lender to give you a three-day rescission period when you take out the loan.
 But your right to rescind is extended for three years if it later comes to light that the lender violated an important part of the law.
-Even better, the three-year period is itself extended in the event of a foreclosure.
 So, if one or both of these laws cover the mortgage being foreclosed on, and you can show a material violation of these laws, you can cancel the loan and by doing that defeat the foreclosure.
 But those are a couple of big “ifs.”

 What Loans Are Covered?